zigpy/zigpy-znp/TOOLS.md

 For example, a network backup will allow you to migrate from a CC2531 with Z-Stack Home 1.2 to a zzh! without re-joining any devices.
-The backup format is human-readable and fully documented so you can fill out the appropriate information by hand to form a network if you are migrating from a non-Texas Instruments device.
+The backup format is human-readable and fully documented so you can fill out the appropriate information by hand to form a network if you are migrating from a coordinator that isn't currently supported.

-To get ZHA to utilize your new radio, make sure to change the coordinator's `path` in `/config/.storage/core.config_entries`.
+To get ZHA to utilize your new radio, either:
+ 1. Remove and re-add the ZHA integration.
+Your existing entities will not disappear.
+ 2. Directly edit `/config/.storage/core.config_entries`, update the coordinator's `path`, and change the `baudrate` to `115200`.

 ### NVRAM backup
 In contrast to the high-level coordinator backup described above, an exhaustive, low-level NVRAM backup can be performed to clone your entire device state.
-The backed up data is opaque and contains little human-readable information:
+The backed up data is opaque and contains little human-readable information.

+Note: the NVRAM structure is device- and firmware-specific so **an NVRAM backup can only be restored to a device similar to the original**:

+ - CC2531 with Z-Stack Home 1.2 is **only** compatible with another CC2531 running Z-Stack Home 1.2.
+ - CC2531 with Z-Stack 3.0 is **only** compatible with another CC2531 running Z-Stack 3.0.
+ - Newer chips like the CC2652R/RB and the CC1352P (zzh!, Slaesh's stick, and the LAUNCHXL boards) **are all cross-compatible**.

 ```console
 $ python -m zigpy_znp.tools.nvram_read /dev/serial/by-id/old_radio -o backup.json
 $ python -m zigpy_znp.tools.nvram_write /dev/serial/by-id/new_radio -i backup.json
 ```

-Note: the NVRAM structure is device- and firmware-specific so an NVRAM backup can only be restored to a device similar to the original:

- - CC2531 with Z-Stack Home 1.2 is only compatible with another CC2531 running Z-Stack Home 1.2.
- - CC2531 with Z-Stack 3.0 is only compatible with another CC2531 running Z-Stack 3.0.
- - Newer chips like the CC2652R/RB and the CC1352P (zzh!, Slaesh's stick, and the LAUNCHXL boards) are all cross-compatible.

 ## NVRAM reset
 Erase your device's NVRAM entries to fully reset it: